 Top Marks – lots of great games to practise maths skills

-SPAG.com tests to practice – all children have their own log ins
+SPAG.com tests to practice – all children will soon have their own log ins.

 Reading; http://www.oxfordowl.co.ukhttp://www.oxfordowl.co.uk/ There are lots of e books you can read with questions to answer.
 These are a great way to share and improve your reading skills at home.